PotHix/pothix.github.com/content/post/stats-apr-2018.md

 ### Speaking

 Again, no speaking this month.
-I was thinking about it and I think it is a hangover from the 21 presentations from last year.
+I was thinking about it, and I think it is a hangover from the 21 presentations from last year.

 ### Completed tasks